The cost of no sweatshops: South Africa struggles not to be Bangladesh

 The government-mandated minimum would guarantee her at least $238 a month regardless of how many orders the factory received.
 That compares with monthly minimums as low as $38.50 in Bangladesh or $80 in Cambodia.

-The government argues that if industry is allowed to skirt centrally negotiated minimum wage rules, millions of black workers will become locked into a lifetime of cheap labour little different to apartheid.
+The government argues that if industry is allowed to skirt centrally negotiated minimum wage rules, millions of black workers will become locked into a lifetime of cheap labor little different to apartheid.

 UNCOMPETITIVE